Ali-Mikael/Pen-testing/h6-shells.md

 └─$ ./stage-listener.sh
 ```

-Execute the stager on the victim (after a succesful phishing campaign.
+Execute the stager on the victim (after a succesful phishing campaign)
 ```bash
 vagrant@metasploitable3-ub1404:~$ ./linuxStager
 vagrant@metasploitable3-ub1404:~$
 vagrant@metasploitable3-ub1404:~$ echo $?
 0
 ```
-But it exited immediately.
-Even though the exit code was 0, something was off..
+...but it exits immediately.
+Even though the exit code was 0, something is off..

 ## Troubleshooting